Return to Essential Skills

 5. Eat more fiber

-Fiber is part of a healthy diet and most people do not eat enough of it.
+Fiber is part of a healthy diet and most people do not eat enough of it and and Focus on Fiber ideas.
 Fiber is found in plant foods including whole grain breads and cereals, fruits (not juice), vegetables and dried beans and peas.

 The recommended intake is 21 to 38 grams per day.
 The fiber content is listed on the Nutrition Facts label so it is easy to calculate your intake.
 Keep a food record to see how much fiber you are eating in a day.
 If you find you are eating too little fiber, increase your intake slowly and be sure to drink plenty of fluids (8-10 cups/day).